scottvieira/Documentation/source/manual.md

 or

 `Date.format = 'dd-mm-yyyy';`

-### Number formatting
-Currently, all numbers in Coral are in the default format:

-    - en_US
-    - 2 decimals

-This patchs allows to define how numbers should be parsed and displayed in Coral.

-First of all, install the php-intl package.

-The configuration takes place in common/configuration.ini, as such:

-[settings]
-number_locale = "fr_FR"
-number_decimals = 2

-If number_locale is omitted, it will be defaulted to en_US If number_decimals is omitted, it will be defaulted to 2

-This PR currently affects every part of the resources module using cost_to_integer and integer_to_cost function:

-    new resource, api, api_client, imports, summary and cost history.

-Special sql processing has been made to exports and dashboards.
-Special javascript processing has been made to cost history.

 #### Email customization
 The templates for the workflow notification and alert emails are located in `/admin/emails/`